 Chase claims they have the right to close any customer’s accounts at any time for any reason.
-They usually do not explain much of a reason to the consumer as to why they were shutdown.
+They usually do not explain much of a reason for the consumer as to why they were shutdown.

 Fortunately, many people are reporting that they did manage to have their accounts reinstated after reaching out to Chase to be reconsidered.

-If you feel you were unfairly shutdown by Chase, I recommend you call Chase corporate to have it investigated and reconsidered.
+If you feel you were unfairly shut down by Chase, I recommend you call Chase corporate to have it investigated and reconsidered.
 Their number is 800-242-7399 (don’t tell them I gave you the number).

 You should also file a complaint with the Consumer Protection Financial Bureau.

 You should also file a claim against them in the small claims court.
 Chase is not allowed to discriminate against consumers.
-So, in court they won’t be able to get away with not disclosing a decent reason why they closed you down.
+So, in court, they won’t be able to get away with not disclosing a decent reason why they closed you down.
 If you have lost reward points due to the shutdown, then you may even be offered a great settlement by a Chase lawyer.

 The recent Chase shutdowns target many people for many reasons.
-You can try to have shutdowns avoided by being a real perfect consumer without any ‘shtick’.
+You can try to have shutdowns avoided by being a really perfect consumer without any ‘shtick’.
 If you run a life or a business that requires you to behave in a bit more of a complicated manner than what was outlined above, then rather don’t bother with Chase!!
 Yes, you heard me right.
-Don’t wait ‘till you’re shutdown by Chase.
+Don’t wait ‘till you’re shut down by Chase.
 Pick yourself up today and leave them.
 I recommend going to Amex; you will have many less issues there.

 Thank you all for being with me!